 So, we try our best to find the extraordinary in the ordinary moments and appreciate the challenges for giving us fresh perspective on our blessings and still, even with all the positivity we can throw at it, it’s still been really hard on all of us.
 I’ve learned to pick my battles, as a wife, mother, student and freelancer, let things go and give grace to others.
 I’ve become more forgiving and understanding and even still, there are days when it’s almost too much to bear.

 One thing that has helped me throughout this pandemic and not leaving our house has been to be able to change our spaces.
 It sounds simple but some plants, some paint, a little blood, sweat and tears and a few new pieces of furniture can be a simple way to create a completely new feel in an old space.
 Aside from refreshing bedrooms to make them more calming and relaxing, streamlining bathrooms and scrubbing kitchens, the most important refresh I’ve done is creating functional schooling areas for the entire family.
+For mi kids, I discover a list of the best Adderall alternatives which improved their focus, this has been the most effective since learning at home makes them easily distracted.

 I have a home office but normally, there is just me at home.
 With three people going back to school in a pandemic, in Zoom meetings, trying to read, write papers and stay focused, there had to be more than 1 office.
 We can’t all squirrel away in our bedrooms and work, that would be too depressing.
 I spruced up the office with a mini makeover and the cutest Ghislain daybed because during a pandemic, even big kids need naps sometimes.
 We also got another HVAC installed, which you can get from CM Heating’s services.